PPP Loans – Need to: Document, Document, Document

 The long-awaited guidance from the SBA was issued on May 15, 2020 regarding its forgiveness application and instructions.
 Access the SBA’s application and instructions by clicking here: Paycheck Protection Program Loan Forgiveness Application.
 Please reach out to your BRC Advisor that serves your advisory needs or contact Kyle Corum, CPA, CFE, Partner to schedule a time to discuss how BRC can assist you in navigating this process.

-Kimberly is an assurance partner at our firm with over 20 years in public accounting.
+Kimberly is an assurance partner at BRC with more than 21 years in public accounting.
 Her previous experience included working in Industry in process improvement and project management.
-She works primarily with clients involved in the governmental, non-profit and affordable housing industries, including tax credit properties, U.S. Department of Housing and Urban Development, and […]
+She works primarily with clients involved in the governmental, nonprofit and affordable housing industries, including tax credit properties, U.S. Department of Housing and Urban Development, and […]